Doubly-linked lists¶

 lists, we need to define a few "getter" functions that will allow us

-to access the fields of our Dll
+to access the fields of our DlList

 datatype.
 This will make the